MicrosoftDocs/SupportArticles-docs/support/browsers/silverlight-addons-not-verified-in-ie.md

 ---
 title: Microsoft Silverlight add-on issue
-description: This article describes that in the add-on management item function of IE, the Microsoft Silverlight add-on is listed as not verified, which is by design. ms.date: 06/03/2020 ms.prod-support-area-path: ms.reviewer: yechen
+description: This article describes that in the add-on management item function of Internet Explorer, the Microsoft Silverlight add-on is listed as not verified, which is by design. ms.date: 06/03/2020 ms.prod-support-area-path: ms.reviewer: yechen